What is the Broad Evidence Rule?

 - Time – Expanded investigations could draw out the claims process.

-Insurance pros have to be diligent to keep things reasonable.
-They must strike that delicate balance – gathering enough evidence to inform a fair result but not going overboard.
+Insurance pros must be diligent while remaining reasonable.
+They must strike a delicate balance between gathering enough evidence to inform a fair result and not going overboard.

-It takes solid judgment skills and often a lot of experience to get it right.
-Knowing what carries the most weight.
-Sorting the signal from the noise.
+It often takes a lot of experience and solid judgment skills to get it right.
+Knowing what matters most is sorting the signal from the noise.